iotserver24/codex/website/docs/models.md

 - 🆓 **Free providers** require no API key or payment
 - 💳 **Paid providers** require you to set up an API key and billing
 - **Local models** run entirely on your machine for complete privacy
-- **CodeX Auto** automatically selects the best model for your task
+- **Xibe AI Auto** automatically selects the best model for your task
 - **Turbo Edits** provide advanced code editing capabilities on premium models
 - For detailed model configuration, see the in-app model picker

 ## Getting Started with Models

-1. **Free Users**: Start with CodeX Provider models - no setup required!
+1. **Free Users**: Start with Xibe AI Provider models - no setup required!
 2. **Premium Users**: Configure API keys in settings for OpenAI, Anthropic, or Google models
 3. **Local Users**: Install Ollama or LM Studio for offline AI assistance
-4. **Auto Users**: Use CodeX Auto for automatic model selection
+4. **Auto Users**: Use Xibe AI Auto for automatic model selection

 For setup instructions, see our [Getting Started](getting-started) guide and [AI Models](ai-models) documentation.